Tomo-chan Is a Girl!: Characters

 The handsome childhood friend whom Tomo is in love with.
 However, he only sees her as one of the boys, much to Tomo's frustration.
 He and Tomo are neighbors, with them first meeting when Junichiro moved into Tomo's neighborhood.
 However, they went to different elementary schools.
 He has been regularly training with Tomo's father's dojo, so he does not participate in any athletic programs at school.
 He feels a bit jealous whenever Tomo gives attention to other guys.
-He and Misuzu do not get along, having dated briefly back in middle school.
+He and Misuzu do not get along, having dated for three days back in middle school.